A budget-friendly recipe for Hawaiian tuna pasta salad.

 This rustic blueberry skillet dessert is super-easy to make and oh-so delicious!

 Called chili pups, my doggy Popsicles are made with wholesome, dog-friendly ingredients.

 Celebrate Independence Day with red, white, and blue Popsicles made from healthy ingredients.

-This article will break down the "thrill, fill, and spill" method—popularized by "Better Homes and Gardens"—to help you design a great container garden.
+This article breaks down the "thrill, fill, and spill" method—popularized by "Better Homes and Gardens"—to help you design a great container garden.

 Learn how to make two different breakfast recipes: eggs in a cloud and eggs in a nest.
 Either one would make a perfect choice for breakfast in bed on Mother's Day!

-This article will break down the advantages of growing a garden without any digging or tilling.
+This article will break down the advantages of growing a lasagna garden that requires no digging or tilling.

 Make homeschooling more fun with this interactive activity for learning about the solar system.
 Kids will decorate cupcakes to resemble the planets and the sun, discovering facts about each planet along the way.

 Don't throw those broken clay pots away.
-Use them to make a charming fairy garden.
-This article will show you how with step-by-step photos.
+This article will show you how to use them to make a charming fairy garden instead!
+Step-by-step photos are included.